lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 }
 ```

-It may not be immediately intuitive why the `ansible_group_priority` does not result in the expected value.
+It is not immediately intuitive why the `ansible_group_priority` does not result in the expected value.

-Convert the initial hosts.ex1.ini to a yaml inventory as [hosts.ex1.yml](./hosts.ex1.yml):
+The same results can be confirmed when you convert the same to a yaml inventory as [hosts.ex2.yml](./hosts.ex2.yml):

 ```yaml
 all: